yogurtpooh/yahoo-auctions-time-converter/README.md

 # yahoo-auctions-time-converter
-Converts all auction times on Japanese auction site Yahoo Auctions to user's local timezone.
+Simple Chrome extension that converts all auction times on Japanese auction site Yahoo Auctions from JST to user's local timezone.

+How to add the extension:

+1. Download .zip from this repository
+2. Go to chrome://extensions
+3. Expand the Developer dropdown menu and click “Load Unpacked Extension”
+4. Navigate to the unzipped, local folder containing the extension’s code and add it

+Happy Auctioning!